artfulrobot/chasse/docs/journeys.md

 it), or you can do your own automation using the API and a custom cron job or a custom Scheduled Job.

+### Chasse.step API action

+This API provides a way to programmatically progress journeys.

+- Chasse.step - progress *all* journeys

+- Chasse.step journey_id=journey3 - just the journey identified by journey3

+- Chasse.step journey_id=journey2 step=CD4  - But the only reason to do a single
+  step is for testing.